Nahar0744/Team_Alpha/README.md

 2. the code is not working if the word chosen is not uppercase or lowercase only

 3. hangman pics is not coming

+Developer-

+The code has been fixed and pushed